-All records relating to the management of whistleblowing disclosures will be gathered, processed, held and shared in accordance with the requirements of the General Data Protection Regulations and Data Protection Act (2018) In certain limited circumstances information may be shared by St James' CE Primary School for the purpose of managing the disclosure.
+All records relating to the management of whistleblowing disclosures will be gathered, processed, held and shared in accordance with the requirements of the General Data Protection Regulations and Data Protection Act (2018).
+In certain limited circumstances information may be shared by the school for the purpose of managing the disclosure.

-Please refer to St James' CE Primary School's Data Protection Policy and Privacy Notice for further details.
+Please refer to the School's Data Protection Policy and Privacy Notice for further details.